- Cincy 513-729-9999 or NKY (859) 444-5699

 Personal Care

 Many seniors have challenges with certain everyday activities, such as bathing, grooming, and dressing.
-A home care professional can help with these tasks, helping seniors continue to live as normally as possible.
+A home care professional can assist with these tasks, helping seniors continue to live as normally as possible.
 Also, when they feel good about their appearance, they are more likely to socialize and continue their normal routines.

 Safer Living